xxsimoxx/stats-for-update-manager/readme.txt

 == Description ==

+# Discover how many sites are using your plugins!

 With Stats for Update Manager you can count active installations of your plugins.

 This is a companion plugin for [**Update Manager**](https://codepotent.com/classicpress/plugins/) from [CodePotent](https://codepotent.com/).